Timeline and recovery

 Timeline entries include:

-- Agent and human edits with contributor attribution
+- Agent and human edits with contributor attribution and change summaries

 - Upstream sync entries from Git